 Archive for the ‘SFWA Blog’ Category

-SFWA Active and Associate members, there are only 10 days left to nominate for the Nebula Awards.
-Why not spend the weekend reading some of the 260 free pieces of eligible fiction available in the members’ only Discussion Forum.
+SFWA Active members, there are only 5 days left to vote for the Nebula Awards.
+Why not spend the weekend reading the Nebula Nominated Fiction available in the members’ only Discussion Forum.
 Your vote must be received by Tuesday, March 30th, 2010 at 11:59pm PST in order to be counted.